 Lesson No. 2: Why Teach Financial Literacy?

 You don’t learn to become rich at school.

-The gap which is currently widening between the richest and the poorest is not due to chance.
-The educational system, such as it is built today.
+The gap which is currently widening between the richest and the poorest is not due to chance, but the educational system, such as it is built today.

 It does not allow this gap to be reduced.
 Its primary objective is to teach you to enter the working world as it already exists, and therefore, to allow you to become a very good employee.